Working in Ireland

 How to Apply for a PPS (Personal Public Service) Number

 All employees in Ireland have a PPS number for tax purposes (tax identification number).
-Therefore, if you have found employment, you must apply for a PPS number.*
+If you have found employment, you must apply for a PPS number.
+Due to COVID-19, you can apply directly to the department for a PPS number by email.
+You will also need to complete a REG 1 form.

-Following successful registration, customers will be advised of their new number, within 3 to 5 working days, through the issue of a letter of notification sent automatically to the address given on the application form.
+Following successful registration, you will be advised of your new number, through a letter of notification sent automatically to the address given on the application form.

 EU/EEA Students (as an EU, EEA or Swiss national, you are free to work in Ireland without a work permit).